riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 3. The Windows build was tested on Windows 10 with Microsoft Visual Studio 2015.
 4. The Linux build was tested on Ubuntu 16.04.5 LTS with GCC version 5.4.0.
 5. The build was tested with NASM version 2.11.08.

+### **Firmware Image Flashing**

+The full Intel firmware image on a flash device is called the Integrated Firmware Image (IFWI).
+Users with access to the Intel proprietary FITC tool and ME ingredients can build full IFWI images that may be flashed (Descriptor, UEFI FW, ME FW, etc.).

+Users without such access can directly flash a custom built UEFI FW image over the highest area of the flash region directly.
+It is always recommended to have a hardware flash programmer accessible to recover the firmware image.
+The original full flash image should always be backed up so it may be flashed again for recovery.
+Please be aware that if a system supports a technology that authenticates the initial firmware boot image such as Boot Guard, it will fail to boot with a custom firmware image that is not signed properly.

 ### **Planned Activities**
 * Replace the batch build scripts with cross-platform Python build scripts.